6 of PJ Harvey’s biggest influences… according to PJ Harvey

-Delving deep into the BBC archive, the documentary PJ Harvey: In Her Own Words offers an intimate, illuminating and charming portrait of the artist through vintage interviews, Andrew Marr hosted showdowns with the Prime Minister, Peel sessions and much more.
+Delving deep into the BBC archive, the documentary PJ Harvey: In Their Own Words offers an intimate, illuminating and charming portrait of the artist through vintage interviews, Andrew Marr-hosted showdowns with politicians, Peel sessions and much more.

-You can hear the documentary in full via BBC Sounds (available until Mon 28 Oct, 04:00), and as a taster we bring you the 6 Music Deconstruction Project: a look at six key factors behind PJ Harvey’s music… as identified over the years in her own words.
+You can hear the documentary in full via BBC Sounds - but as a taster, here are six key factors behind PJ Harvey’s music, as identified over the years in her own words.

 1. Bob Dylan